MicrosoftDocs/ATADocs/ATPDocs/atp-technical-faq.md

 Every domain controller in the environment should be covered by an ATP sensor or standalone sensor.
 For more information, see [Azure ATP sensor sizing](atp-capacity-planning.md#sizing).

 ### Does Azure ATP work with encrypted traffic?
-Network protocols with encrypted traffic (for example, LDAPS and IPSEC) are not decrypted, but are analyzed by the sensors.
+Network protocols with encrypted traffic (for example, AtSvc and WMI) are not decrypted, but are analyzed by the sensors.

 ### Does Azure ATP work with Kerberos Armoring?
 Enabling Kerberos Armoring, also known as Flexible Authentication Secure Tunneling (FAST), is supported by Azure ATP, with the exception of over-pass the hash detection, which does not work with Kerberos Armoring.